terradatum/semver-action/README.md

 Set the various versions based on the initial version string, and based on the following:
 1. SNAPSHOTS:
   a.
 Version: the version found in the pom.xml.
 E.g. 1.0.0-SNAPSHOT
   b.
 Next Version: the version to use when building.
-     * If it's a patch, then the SNAPSHOT patch version is used, otherwise, patch incremented by one.
+This is the version without the '-SNAPSHOT' suffix.
 E.g. 1.0.0
-     * If it's a minor or major, then those are incremented.
-E.g. 1.1.0
   c.
 Snapshot Version: the next SNAPSHOT version - should be checked-in to git.
 E.g. 1.0.1-SNAPSHOT or 1.1.0-SNAPSHOT
 2. All others
   a.
 Version: the version found in the package manager file (npm or maven).
 E.g. 1.0.0